-Fresh Fields' proposed dispensary facility is located at 73 Essex Ave, Gloucester, MA.
-Construction of the site will consist of either a retrofit of an existing structure controlled by the Fresh Fields team or new construction on the same site.
-Designs are currently in planning phases and Fresh Fields will continue to work with the town to ensure zoning requirements are met.
-The location is not located within 500 feet of a public or private, primary or secondary school, licensed daycare center, public library, public park or playground, nor are any Marijuana Storefront Retailer sited within a radius of five hundred feet of the proposed location.
-We will work with the town to ensure the site meets all zoning requirements and to ensure the site complies with all other state and local regulations.
+Fresh Fields' proposed dispensary facility located at 350-354 Rantoul Street which meets all Beverly, MA zoning requirements.
+In accordance with Beverly's Zoning Ordinance, 30-34 Rantoul Street is in Beverly's Downtown Area (Zone CC).
+In accordance with the Beverly Zoning Ordinance, the location is not located within 500 feet of a public or private, primary or secondary school, licensed daycare center, public library, public park or playground, nor are any Marijuana Storefront Retailer sited within a radius of five hundred feet of the proposed location.